Strong demand in Illinois for updated bivalent COVID-19 vaccinations - NewsBreak

 Poll finds majority of Missourians favor marijuana legalization

-CAPE GIRARDEAU, Mo.
-(KFVS) - The majority of Missouri voters approve of making marijuana legal.
+ST. LOUIS, Mo.
+(KMOV) - – The majority of Missouri voters approve of making marijuana legal.
 A SurveyUSA poll released Monday shows 62% of voters approve Amendment 3, which legalizes the personal use of marijuana.
 22% of voters surveyed oppose legalizing marijuana and 16% responded that they are not yet certain how they would vote.

 1470 WMBD